You need to find free images for blogs every day, but don’t steal them.

-While attribution is not absolutely necessary for a blog post, it would be advisable to use the details for attribution and credits for a book cover.
+Attribution is not absolutely necessary for a blog post.
+But it would be advisable to use the details for attribution and credits for a book cover.

 4. But my favourite free image site offers much more

-You might not have heard of Pixabay, but it is one of the best sites around for bloggers looking for free images.
+You might not have heard of Pixabay, but it is one of the best sites around for bloggers looking for free images and stock photography.

-It has a stock of thousands of high-resolution images that are of a much higher standard than Morguefile.
+It has a collection of thousands of high-resolution images that are of a much higher standard than Morguefile.

-This is a huge bonus because png vector graphics usually have a transparent background, so they are easily overlaid over other images or backgrounds to create truly unique images for your blog.
+This is a huge bonus because png vector graphics usually have a transparent background.
+They are easily overlaid over other images or backgrounds to create truly unique images for your blog.